apache/beam/website/www/site/content/en/documentation/sdks/yaml.md

 in Java and their expansion will require a working Java interpeter.
 (The requisite artifacts will be automatically downloaded from the apache maven repositories, so no further installs will be required.)
-Docker is also currently required for local execution of these cross-language-requiring transforms, but not for submission to a non-local runner such as Flink or Dataflow.

 Once the prerequisites are installed, you can execute a pipeline defined in a yaml file as